wandb/codesearchnet/README.md

 ### Search Auxilary Tests
 These tests use datasets that might more closely resemble natural language searches for code.

-1. [CoNala](https://conala-corpus.github.io/): curated Stack Overflow data that is human-labeled with intent.
+1. [CoNala](https://conala-corpus.github.io/): Curated Stack Overflow data that is human-labeled with intent.
 From this we construct a parallel corpus of (code, intent).

-2. [StaQC](http://web.cse.ohio-state.edu/~sun.397/docs/StaQC-www18.pdf): another dataset manually curated from Stack Overflow with (code, question) pairs.
+2. [StaQC](http://web.cse.ohio-state.edu/~sun.397/docs/StaQC-www18.pdf): Another dataset manually curated from Stack Overflow with (code, question) pairs.

 ### Other Auxilary Tests: